zimmski/orange-cat/README.md

 `orange-cat` will try to find a custom CSS file from `~/.orange-cat.css`.
 If there's no custom CSS file, it'll use a default CSS style, which shows a similar output to GitHub's one.
-If a custom CSS file is created while `orange-cat` is running, restarting `orange-cat` may be needed to use the custom style.

 ## Contribution